What to Serve with Thanksgiving Turkey: The Best Sides for Smoked or Roasted Turkey

 Sweet potatoes

-Sweet potatoes can go heavily sweet (marshmallows, brown sugar) or more savory (herbs, a little heat).
-With smoked turkey, a savory-leaning sweet potato works especially well so you’re not stacking sweet on sweet.
+Sweet potatoes can go heavily sweet with marshmallows and brown sugar or more savory with herbs, olive oil, pepper, and a little heat.
+With smoked turkey, a savory-leaning sweet potato works especially well so you’re not stacking too much sweetness onto the plate.

 Smoked mac and cheese

-• Cook the mac and cheese in a pan on your smoker for 30–45 minutes to pick up color and smoke.
+- Cook the mac and cheese in a pan on your smoker for 30 to 45 minutes to pick up color and smoke.

-• Use a mild wood (like pecan or apple) so it doesn’t get aggressive.
+- Use a mild wood like pecan or apple so it does not overpower the cheese.

 Jalapeño cornbread